DataRecce/recce/README.md

 ### Other uses

 `Recce` is also useful for troubleshooting root causes by using Query Diff to compare ad-hoc queries and comparing data at the row level.

-## Who's using `Recce`?

-`Recce` is useful for validating your own work or the work of others, and can also be used to share data impact with non-technical stakeholders to approve data checks.

-- **Data engineers** can use `Recce` to ensure the structural integrity of the data and understand the scope of impact before merging.

-- **Analysts** can use `Recce` to self-review and understand how data modeling changes have changed the data.

-- **Stakeholders** can use `Recce` to sign-off on data after updates have been made

 ## Demo